Myths vs. Facts About Clinical Studies

 FACT: Many measures are in place to protect the safety of people who take part in studies—from careful study design to oversight by institutional review boards and periodic monitoring of study data by independent experts.
 Clinical study participants receive regular and careful medical attention and are closely observed for safety concerns.
 During the study, researchers must inform you of any new risks, benefits, or side effects they discover.
 By taking part in a Phase III clinical study, you have the chance to try a new treatment that is generally not available outside of a clinical study.
 If the treatment is better than standard therapy, as a clinical study participant you may be among the first to benefit from it.
 Read more about participant safety and clinical study phases.

-MYTH: You should only agree to take part in a clinical study if your cancer is terminal or there are no other treatment options available outside a study.
+MYTH: I should agree to take part in a clinical study only if my cancer is terminal or there are no other treatment options available outside a study.

 MYTH: My health insurance won’t pay for treatment provided through a clinical study.

 FACT: Many people don’t even consider a clinical study because they are afraid that their health insurance company will not cover the treatment.
 In fact, your health insurance may pay for treatment.
-The majority of patients in clinical trials receive reimbursement from their health insurance, but health insurance may not pay all the costs.
+The majority of patients in clinical studies do receive at least some reimbursement from their health insurance, but health insurance may not pay all the costs.
 Most often, the study itself will pay for the study therapy and insurance companies will pay for the routine care procedures.
 You can ask Seattle Cancer Care Alliance (SCCA) staff and your insurance company in advance for help determining what costs are likely to be covered.
 Read more about health insurance and clinical studies.

-MYTH: I will receive poorer medical treatment in a clinical study.
+MYTH: I will receive poorer or better medical treatment in a clinical study.

-MYTH: If I join a clinical study I won’t be able to drop out without jeopardizing my treatment.
+MYTH: If I join a clinical study, I won’t be able to drop out without jeopardizing the quality of my treatment.

 MYTH: Researchers do not want to enroll older cancer patients.